 Those that know corn know you pick it the day you use it, never refrigerate it (unless you’re not going to eat it right away – which you should never admit to) and husk it right before cooking.
-And you don’t open it before you buy it – that’s for rank amatures.
+And you don’t open it before you buy it – that’s for rank amateurs.
 Look for fresh silk at the top and inspect the cob for small holes or breaches in the husk.

-Press along the top of the ear and you’ll be able to tell if the cob has beautiful, full kernels.
+Feel along the top of the ear and you’ll be able to tell if the cob has beautiful, full kernels.
 Try it on another portion of the ear to see what it feels like.
-Then look for the “nod.”
-That nod you get, that little signal of respect, from others in the know that signifies that you’re a sweet corn bad ass.
+Be bold, toss it in your basket unopened and roll away from those at the bin ripping open corn left and right and husking it there at the store.
+Then turn and look for the “nod.”
+That nod you get, that little signal of respect, from others in the know that signifies that they get it.
+You’re a sweet corn badass.

-If you’re not a sweet corn bad ass, and you’re craving corn chowder, it’s good to know that a nice full ear of corn will give you about a cup of kernels, a slimmer one about 3/4 of a cup and this soup needs about six cups of corn – or about 2 ten ounce packages of frozen.
-I wouldn’t go there, though, unless you have an absolute craving!
-Serve this with crackers, corn muffins or biscuits.
+If you’re not a sweet corn badass, and you’re craving corn chowder, it’s good to know that a nice full ear of corn will give you about a cup of kernels, a slimmer one about 3/4 of a cup and this soup needs about six cups of corn – or about 2 ten-ounce packages of frozen.

 Simple Corn Chowder